getalp/wikIR/README.md

 optional argument:

+    [-maxd,--max_docs]            Maximum number of documents in the collection Default value None

     [-ld,--len_doc]               Number of max tokens in documents Default value None: all tokens are preserved

     [-lq,--len_query]             Number of max tokens in queries Default value None: all tokens are preserved

     [-mlen,--min_len_doc]         Mininum number of tokens required for an article to be added to the dataset as a document Default value 200